maidsafe-archive/MaidSafe-Routing/docs/sentinel.md

             Handle pre-sentinel {
               GetKey->
-              GetKeyResponse (preserve message id, Group Keys + Client Key, original signature from GetKey)
+              GetKeyResponse (preserve message id, Group Keys + Client Key,
+                              // original signature from GetKey)
             }
           }
           Accumulate original message and GetKeyResponses
-                                          (only if it had our signature)
-          Merge keys to verify group
+                                          (only if we have called for it) Merge keys to verify group
           Check signature of client
           Return Sentinel